bundickm/AWS_Cloud_Foundations_Study_Materials/Module 6 Notes.md

 7. Add Tags
    - Consists of a key and an optional value.
    - Tagging is how you can attach metadata to an EC2 instance
-   - Potential benefits of — Filtering, automation, cost allocation, and access control.
+   - Potential benefits: Filtering, automation, cost allocation, and access control.
 8. Security Group Settings
-   - A   security group is a set of firewall rules that control traffic to the instance.
+   - A security group is a set of firewall rules that control traffic to the instance
-   - Create rules that specify the source and which ports that network communications can use.
+   - When you launch an instance, you associate one or more security groups with it
-     - Specify the port number and the protocol (TPC, UDP, ICMP)
+   - Create rules that specify the source, which ports that network communications can use and the protocol (TPC, UDP, ICMP)
-     - Specify the source that is allowed to use the rule
+   - Modify the rules for a security group at any time; the new rules are automatically applied to all instances that are associated with the security group
 9. Identify or Create the Key Pair
-   - At instance launch, you specify an existing key pair or create a new key pair.
+   - At instance launch, you specify an existing key pair or create a new key pair
-   - A key pairconsists of a public key that AWS stores and a private key file that you store.
+   - A key pair consists of a public key that AWS stores and a private key file that you store
-   - It enables secure connections to the instance.
+   - It enables secure connections to the instance
    - For Windows AMIs – Use the private key to obtain the administrator password that you need to log in to your instance
    - For Linux AMIs – Use the private key to use SSH to securely connect to your instance